Dig Development

 They fail at definition.

-We build systems that hold up under real conditions.
+We define systems that remain stable under real conditions.

 Definition → Governance → Execution